Identifying and Exploiting Structure in Robot Co-Design: Identifying Landscape Structure

-We quantify how the variance in quality is spread across dimensions.
-We compute the effective dimensionality~(ED)~\cite{del_giudice_effective_2021} of gradients sampled from a region.
-It is defined as the Shannon entropy of the normalized eigenspectrum, $\text{ED} = \exp\!\left(-\sum_i p_i \ln p_i\right)$ where $p_i = \lambda_i / \sum_j \lambda_j$.
-We plot the ED against the loss of the best co-design from the region in Fig.~\ref{fig:dimensionality}.
-We observe that higher-quality regions exhibit greater ED, suggesting that gradient variance is spread across more dimensions.
-While there is some variance in ED across regions of similar quality, the observation is consistent across regions and tasks.
-This pattern indicates that \textbf{in higher-quality regions, the variation in quality is spread across more dimensions}.
-Therefore, \textit{as the quality of co-designs improves, search in more dimensions.}
+We compute the effective dimensionality~(ED) of gradients sampled from a region.
+It is defined as the Shannon entropy of the eigenspectrum, $\text{ED} = \exp\!\left(-\sum_i p_i \ln p_i\right)$, where $p_i = \lambda_i / \sum_j \lambda_j$ is the normalized $i$th eigenvalue~\cite{delgiudiceEffectiveDimensionalityTutorial2021}.
+We measure a region's quality by the negative loss of the best co-design sampled from the region.
+We bin regions by their quality and plot the mean and standard deviation of ED within each bin in Fig.~\ref{fig:dimensionality}.
+We observe that higher-quality regions exhibit greater ED.
+While there is some variance within a bin, this observation is largely consistent across regions and tasks.
+This pattern indicates that in higher quality regions, variation in quality is spread across more dimensions.
+Therefore, \textbf{search in more dimensions as quality improves.}